 AP-FL--Florida Sports Digest, FL

-ST. PETERSBURG - Miami’s Pablo Lopez makes his fourth career start when the Marlins continue a weekend series against Ryne Stanek and the Tampa Bay Rays.
+ST. PETERSBURG — The playoff-bound New York Yankees continue a four-game series with the Tampa Bay Rays, who have officially been eliminated from postseason contention.
 By Mark Didtler.
 UPCOMING: 600 words, photos.
-Game starts at 6:10 p.m.
+Game starts at 7:10 p.m.

 The AP, Miami